A Simple Guide to Book Genres

 Biographies

 Biographies chronicle the life story of a particular person, providing an in-depth exploration of their achievements, challenges, and impact on society.
-Popular examples of biographies include Steve Jobs by Walter Isaacson and Alexander Hamilton by Ron Chernow.
+I enjoyed Unbroken by Laura Hillenbrand and Into the Wild by Jon Krakauer.

 Self-Help

 Self-help books provide guidance, advice, and strategies aimed at personal growth, development, and improvement in various aspects of life.
-Popular examples of self-help books include Atomic Habits by James Clear and The 7 Habits of Highly Effective People by Stephen R. Covey.
+I enjoyed Essentialism by Greg McKeown and High Conflict by Amanda Ripley.

 Science

 Science books encompass the exploration, study, and understanding of the natural world through observation, experimentation, and empirical evidence.
-Popular examples of science books include A Brief History of Time by Stephen Hawking and Sapiens: A Brief History of Humankind by Yuval Noah Harari.
+I enjoyed A Brief History of Time by Stephen Hawking.

 Religion

 Religious books delve into the beliefs, practices, rituals, and doctrines of various faiths, offering insight into spirituality, morality, and the human quest for meaning and transcendence.
-Popular examples of religious books include any holy text of the major faiths and Mere Christianity by C.S.
-Lewis.
+Popular examples of religious books include any holy text of the major faiths.

 Additional nonfiction genres include food, photography, art, mathematics, sports, home, health, parenting, gardening, law, and many more!